testertv/simplebuttonjs.github.io/README.md

 # SimpleButtonJS
 ## _Simple js-button for Tampermonkey / Violentmonkey / Greasemonkey_

 A simple way to create a button for any site using browser add-ons.
-The button itself is not embedded in the browser, but sits anywhere on top of it.
+The button itself will be not embedded in the webpage, but sits anywhere on top of it (like a layer).
+Have fun!!! :)

 ## CODE: [Link](https://github.com/testertv/simplebuttonjs.github.io/blob/main/simplebuttonjs.js)